jamesmh/coravel/DocsV2/docs/Invocables/README.md

 [[toc]]

-Invocables are classes that some of Coravel's features leverage to make your code much easier to write, compose and maintain.
+Invocables represent a self-contained job within your system.

-Each invocable represents a self-contained job within your system.
+Coravel leverages them to make your code much easier to write, compose and maintain.

 Here's an example of scheduling an invocable: